shihualu/research_project_summary/README.md

 * [Diffs_new](https://github.com/shihualu/research_project_summary/tree/master/Diffs_new) takes branches into consideration and removes most merges.
 It includes commits that the owners of the forks made to other branches.
 Format of filename is: *owner_of_fork*:*fork_name*:*hash_value*

-* [Samples](https://github.com/shihualu/research_project_summary/tree/master/Samples) contains malware samples provided by Google
+* [Samples](https://github.com/shihualu/research_project_summary/tree/master/Samples) contains malware samples provided by Google, downloaded from virustotal API

 ## Sensitive API Calls attempted
 * getDeviceId